privatebusiness88/ElectrumABC/README.rst

 as that's simpler to use and has everything included.
 Otherwise, if you want to run from source, see section `Running from source on macOS`_ below.

-Electrum ABC is a pure python application forked from Electron Cash.
 If you want to use the Qt interface, install the Qt dependencies::

     sudo apt-get install python3-pyqt5 python3-pyqt5.qtsvg